70 Chestnut Street, Lewistown, PA 17044 | (717) 248-0165

 What is MCMA Doing to Manage PFAS?

 Source water protection is a top priority for MCMA.
-The Source Water Protection Program identifies various threats to the MCMA water sources and also identifies the ongoing proactive steps MCMA takes to reduce any type of contamination to the source water.
+The Source Water Protection Program identifies various threats to the MCMA water sources and also identifies the ongoing proactive steps MCMA takes to reduce any type of contamination of the source water.

 MCMA monitors the water produced continuously to meet regulatory requirements.
 The water is tested daily, monthly, quarterly, annually, tri-annually, and every nine years for approximately 95 chemical and biological substances.